kurt1288/KhepriChess/README.md

 engine.Perft(5);
 ```

+## Improvements/To Do

+A generalized list of things that I'd like to do can be found [here](https://github.com/kurt1288/KhepriChess/wiki/Improvements).

 ## Special Thanks

 A huge thanks to Maksim Korzh, aka Code Monkey King, and his [video tutorial series](https://www.youtube.com/playlist?list=PLmN0neTso3Jxh8ZIylk74JpwfiWNI76Cs) on bitboards.
 Without it, I never would have gotten anywhere.